 Karman LT-980 is a lightweight folding wheelchair that some of the users called the best in its class.
 The limited warranty period for the Karman LT-980 ultra-lightweight wheelchair is only one year.

-The Buying Guide for the Best Electric Wheelchair
+The Buying Guide for Electric Wheelchairs

 The most enviable feature of an electric wheelchair is that most have the ability to take you far without the need for an assistant to push you along.
 The limitations found in powered wheelchairs can be traced to the type of battery used and how long it can last after a full charge.